The Daring Gourmet

 Other regional names for Johnny Cakes (also spelled Johnnycakes or Jonnycake) include corn cake, ashcake, battercake, hoe cake, cornpone, hoecake (or hoe cake), journey cake (some believe “johnny” derived from “journey”), corn pone, mush bread, and Shawnee cake (some believe “Johnny” may be derived from “Shawnee.”).

-How Do You Serve Johnny Cakes?
+How to Serve Johnny Cakes

 johnny cakes recipe traditional authentic corn cornmeal gluten free